Charlestowne Mall: History

 Wilmorite Properties, a shopping mall developer based in suburban Rochester, New York, first announced the plans for Charlestowne Mall in 1989.
 The developers chose a site east of St. Charles, Illinois, on Illinois Route 64.
 The plans called for a two-story shopping mall spanning more than 1000000 sqft with three anchor stores: JCPenney, Sears, and Carson Pirie Scott and Company (later known as Carson's).
 Charlestowne Mall would be Wilmorite's first development outside the state of New York.
 Wilmorite chose the location due to projected residential growth in DuPage and Kane counties, the two counties in which the city of St. Charles is located.

-The first store at the mall to open was Sears, which did so on April 2, 1991.
+The first store at the mall to open was Sears, which opened along with the rest of the mall on April 2, 1991.
 Sears' store was opened ahead of the rest of the mall due to it having already been stocked with merchandise.
 Wilmorite delayed opening of the mall and Carson's until August 1991, and JCPenney did not open until early 1992.
 John R. Kraus, then a representative of Wilmorite, stated that the delay was due to company concerns about the nation's economy after the Gulf War; he also thought that delaying the mall's opening would allow it to benefit from back to school sales.
 Sears advertised the store by mailing flyers to over 61,000 area residents who held Sears credit cards at the time.
 Carson's held a ribbon-cutting ceremony to open its store, their 24th store in the Chicago area, on August 15, 1991.
 At the time, Carson's parent company Bergner's was undergoing financial restructuring following debt accrued in the acquisition of the Carson's chain in 1989; although this caused issues in delayed shipments to several Carson's and Bergner's stores, the Charlestowne Mall store was not affected.
 The rest of the mall opened in phases between 1991 and 1992, by which point Kohl's had been added as a fourth anchor store.
 Other features of the mall upon opening included a two-level carousel and a food court.